yusefnapora/web3-storage-docasaurus/docs/reference/client-library.md

 ---
-title: JavaScript client library
+title: JavaScript client library reference
+sidebar_label: JavaScript client library
 description: Integrate Web3.Storage into your code using the JavaScript client library.
 ---

-# JavaScript client library reference

 To use the JavaScript client library for Web3.Storage, you must first [obtain a free API token](../how-tos/generate-api-token.md).